 You are aiming for the third:

-An effective and free way to check this is to look at Google Trends.
+An effective and free way to check this is to look at Google Trends data.

 A dying trend is just as the name implies:

-A growing market is one with slow but continuous growth:
+A growing mobile market is one with slow but continuous growth:

-One very brief general principle is that if you’re trying to fight in an especially competitive market, you should aim for niches rather than mass market adoption.
+One very brief general principle of mobile marketing is that if you’re trying to fight in an especially competitive market, you should aim for mobile niches rather than mass market adoption.

-A niche is simply a specialized interest with fewer consumers but therefore less competition.
+A mobile niche is simply a specialized interest with fewer consumers but therefore less competition.

 Find that e-fashion simply has too much competition?